mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{create-flow}} shows how these pre-published KeyPackages are used to create a group.
-When client A wants to establish a group with clients B and C, it first initializes a group state containing only itself and downloads KeyPackages for B and C. For each member, A generates an Add message and a Commit message to add that member and then broadcasts the two messages to the group.
+When client A wants to establish a group with clients B and C, it first initializes a group state containing only itself and downloads KeyPackages for B and C. For each member, A generates an Add proposal and a Commit message to add that member and then broadcasts the two messages to the group.
 Client A also generates a Welcome message and sends it directly to the new member (there's no need to send it to the group).
 Only after A has received its Commit message back from the Delivery Service does it update its